-Suicide prevention requires coordinated and combined efforts from all levels of government, health care systems, front-line health and community groups, as well as individuals, families and communities.
+Suicide is a public health issue that requires coordinated and combined efforts from all levels of government, health care systems, front-line health and community workers, workplaces, schools and other education settings, community groups, as well as individual, families and communities.

-A focus on a broad spectrum of suicide prevention interventions allows for activities to be targeted to populations and individuals.
-Suicide prevention should prioritise cost-effective and evidence-based approaches that focus on intervening as early as possible.
-It should also look outside the health and other service systems, and think broadly about tackling the factors that may increase or decrease risk in individuals and communities.
+Suicide prevention should prioritise cost-effective and evidence-based approaches that focus on a broad spectrum of interventions that allow for activities to be targeted at populations and individuals.
+It should also look outside health and other service systems and think broadly about tackling the factors that may increase or decrease risk in individuals and communities.

 Life in Mind advances suicide prevention in Australia by connecting the sector to translated research and data, policy and resources.
 Life in Mind increases awareness and understanding of best-practice in suicide prevention to encourage application to practice, collaboration and sharing of evidence-based information.